revgrid/revgrid/etc/revgrid.api.md

     isCellSelected(x: number, y: number, subgrid?: Subgrid<BCS, SF>): boolean;
     // (undocumented)
     isColumnVisible(activeIndex: number): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration isDataRowVisible(r: number, subgrid?: Subgrid<BCS, SF>): boolean;
+    isDataRowVisible(r: number, subgrid?: Subgrid<BCS, SF>): boolean;
     // (undocumented)
     isDataVisible(c: number, rn: number): boolean;